-Figure 7 presents the frozen fraction vs. temperature spectrum of each sample between 1960 and 1990.
-Comparing Fig. 7 to Fig. 5, it is visible at first glance that more droplets froze at warmer temperatures (yellow colors) for the modern day samples than for the 10 year samples, which cover the complete time from 1370 to 1990.
-Unfortunately, despite the CFA decontamination technique we cannot entirely exclude the possibility that differences emerged or are enhanced due to postcoring contamination of the porous firn, as the ice core was stored for some time.
-Preliminary measurements (cf. section 2.9) found a twofold increase of particles larger than 1 μm in the top 8 m (roughly the time interval of 1960 - 1990) compared to older intervals, which does seem to match the results observed by the INP measurements.
+Fig. 7 to Fig. 5, it is visible at first glance that more droplets froze at warmer temperatures (yellow colors) for the modernday samples than for the 10-year samples, which cover the complete time from 1370 to 1990.
+Unfortunately, despite the CFA decontamination technique we cannot entirely exclude the possibility that differences emerged or are enhanced due to post-coring contamination of the porous firn, as the ice core was stored for some time.
+Preliminary measurements (see Sect.
+2.9) found a 2-fold increase in particles larger than 1 μm in the top 8 m (roughly the time interval of 1960-1990) compared to older intervals, which does seem to match the results observed by the INP measurements.
 Further, a distinct seasonality could be established for the dust measurements of the top layers, which argues against a strong contamination effect.
 Furthermore, the results could be intrinsically influenced to some degree by differences in sampling frequency and time coverage, as well as samples representing different seasons of the year.
-Regardless, we will compare the ice nucleation characteristics of these two data sets in more detail (i.e. 31 samples from 1960 to 1990 and 59 samples from 1370 to 1950).
-The observed difference between pre- and post-1960 samples is based on Zalasiewicz et al. (2011), who propose to define the middle of the 20th century as the beginning of the Anthropocene.
+Regardless, we will compare the ice nucleation characteristics of these two data sets in more detail (i.e., 31 samples from 1960 to 1990 and 59 samples from 1370 to 1950).
+The observed difference between pre- and post-1960 samples is based on the study of Zalasiewicz et al. (2011), who propose to define the middle of the 20th century as the beginning of the Anthropocene.
 Furthermore, we excluded the sample from 1630 in most of the following analysis in favor of more consistent freezing spectra.
-The statistical outlier is certainly important, as it was the only sample that was completely frozen before reaching -22 °C. At this state, however, we cannot explain what caused its high IN activity (cf. section 3.2).
+The statistical outlier is certainly important, as it was the only sample that was completely frozen before reaching -22 °C. At this state, however, we cannot explain what caused its high IN activity (see Sect.
+3.2).
 Moreover, as stated previously a contamination prior to the INP analysis cannot be excluded completely for this sample.
 Including the outlier does not change the general results.

 Figure 8 illustrates the statistical freezing properties of both data groups using a box-whisker diagram.
-The figure confirms the previously observed finding that the modern day samples generally show higher frozen fractions at the same temperature.
+The figure confirms the previously observed finding that the modernday samples generally show higher frozen fractions at the same temperature.
 Furthermore, they exhibit a higher variability than the pre-1960 samples for most nucleation temperatures.
-The differences intensify at a medium supercooled temperature range ($-23\,^{\circ}\text{C}$ to $-26\,^{\circ}\text{C}$).
-On average, the INP concentration of the modern day samples are 1.85 to 3.35 times higher than the samples with 10 year intervals in this specific temperature range (Fig. 9).
-We tested the significance of these differences with a two-sided T-test.
-We found that the average INP concentrations of modern day and pre-Anthropocene samples are in fact significantly different from one another at $-23\,^{\circ}\text{C}$ (p < 0.0181), $-24\,^{\circ}\text{C}$ (p < 0.0008), $-25\,^{\circ}\text{C}$ (p < 0.0011), $-26\,^{\circ}\text{C}$ (p < 0.0360) and $-28\,^{\circ}\text{C}$ (p < 0.0463).
-Figure 10 compares the relative frequencies of observed INP concentrations of the two groups at $-25\,^{\circ}\text{C}$.
-Modern day samples follow a relatively broad log-normal probability distribution with a median ice INP concentration of about $100\,\text{mL}^{-1}$.
+The differences intensify at a medium supercooled temperature range (-23 to -26 °C).
+On average, the INP concentrations of the modern-day samples are 1.85 to 3.35 times higher than the samples with 10-year intervals in this specific temperature range (Fig. 9).
+We tested the significance of these differences with a two-sided t-test.
+We found that the average INP concentrations of modern-day and pre-Anthropocene samples are in fact significantly different from one another at $-23 \degree C$ (p < 0.0181), $-24 \degree C$ (p < 0.0008), $-25 \degree C$ (p < 0.0011), $-26 \degree C$ (p < 0.0360), and $-28 \degree C$ (p < 0.0463).
+Figure 10 compares the relative frequencies of observed INP concentrations of the two groups at -25 °C. Modern-day samples follow a relatively broad lognormal probability distribution with a median ice INP concentration of about $100 \,\mathrm{mL}^{-1}$.
 The INP frequency distribution of pre-1960 samples, on the other hand, is evidently different from the post-1960 samples.
-Here, we find INP concentrations below $100 \,\mathrm{mL^{-1}}$ more frequently.
-The distribution is more narrow and seems to be right-skewed to some degree, although the log-normal shape is still matched relatively well.
-Similar results emerge from the INP distributions at $T = -23\,^{\circ}\mathrm{C}$, $-24\,^{\circ}\mathrm{C}$ and $-26\,^{\circ}\mathrm{C}$, which can be found in the Supplement (Figs. S3, S4 and S5).
+Here, we find INP concentrations below 100 mL^{-1} more frequently.
+The distribution is more narrow and seems to be right-skewed to some degree, although the lognormal shape is still matched relatively well.
+Similar results emerge from the INP distributions at T = -23, -24, and -26 °C, which can be found in the Supplement (Figs. S3-S5).